Mimecast Migration

 You can also use a ‘last in first out’ approach to speed up your migration.
 For example, you might prioritise emails less than 2 years old for your migration, and then top up beyond this later (or just let it ‘age in place’).

-Rest assured, once you have your data out, it can be migrated into Microsoft 365 at a significantly faster rate!
+Rest assured, once you have your data out, it can be ingested into Microsoft 365 at a significantly faster rate!

 Do we need to worry about chain of custody?